Maluma Fans Swoon Over His First Ever Met Gala Look: ‘I Would Have Maluma’s Baby’

 Throughout his career, Maluma has collaborated with many familiar names — Fifth Harmony, Shakira, Marc Anthony, Jason Derulo, and Anitta.

 In 2012, he released his debut album, Magia.
-Three years later, his second studio album, Pretty Boy, Dirty Boy, which was the beginning of his worldwide recognition.
+Three years later, his second studio album, Pretty Boy, Dirty Boy, was the beginning of his worldwide recognition.
 His third album, F.A.M.E., cemented his status and won him his first Latin Grammy in 2018 for Best Contemporary Pop Vocal Album.

-On Instagram, Maluma has a staggering 41.7 million followers where his posts are liked in their millions a lot of the time like the topless photo of him smoking a cigar, per The Inquisitr.
+On Instagram, Maluma has a staggering 41.7 million followers where his posts are liked in the millions a lot of the time such as the topless photo of him smoking a cigar, per The Inquisitr.